 - watch out for toddlers sucking and sharing toys

 The predominant strains of meningococcal bacteria differ from country to country, and even from state to state.
-In Australia, the majority of cases (around 60%) are caused by Group B. A vaccine for Meningococcal B has been approved for use in 2014.
+In Australia, the majority of cases are caused by Group B. A vaccine for Meningococcal B has been approved for use in 2014.
 While it is not part of our government's immunisation program, you can access the vaccine through your GP.
 There is a cost and the treatment will involve a course of vaccinations.

 For adults and children over 12 months, one vaccination will protect (against C-strain only) for approximately 15 years, and possibly longer.
 For babies under 12 months, a course of vaccinations is necessary.